Bio

 2014 Tableau, Pierro Gallery, South Orange, NJ

-2013 Feast of the Eye: The Art of Food, Noyes Museum, Oceanville, N
+2013 Feast of the Eye: The Art of Food, Noyes Museum, Oceanville, NJ

 2010 Four Perspectives, SOMA New Art Gallery, Cape May, NJ

-2008 Selected works, Art Now Fair, Miami Beach, FL
+2008 Art Now Fair (SOMA New Art Gallery), Miami Beach, FL

 2008 Three Square Women and a Monochromatic Man, The Art Trust, West Chester, PA